10-Q 1 fstr-20230930.htm 10-Q fstr-20230930

 Note 5.
 Accounts Receivable

-Changes in reserves for uncollectible accounts, which are recorded as part of “Selling and administrative expenses” in the Condensed Consolidated Statements of Operations, were recorded as an expense of $763 and income of $40 for the three months ended September 30, 2023 and 2022, respectively, and an expense of $1,174 and $171 for the nine months ended September 30, 2023 and 2022, respectively.
+Changes in reserves for uncollectible accounts are recorded as part of “Selling and administrative expenses” in the Condensed Consolidated Statements of Operations, and were an expense of $0 and $732 for the three months ended September 30, 2024 and 2023, respectively, and an expense of $529 and $1,174 for the nine months ended September 30, 2024 and 2023, respectively.
+The changes in reserves for uncollectible accounts are net of recoveries of previous write-offs of $263 for the three and nine months ended September 30, 2024.

 The following table sets forth the Company’s allowance for credit losses: